What is a living will?

 What is a difference between a will and a living will?

 Various objectives are served by wills and living wills.
-A will focusses on the distribution of the assets, after the death of an individual.
+A will focuses on the distribution of the assets, after the death of an individual.
 The last will appoints a guardian for small children or other dependents.
 The transfer of properties owned together with another person or of whom the beneficiary is already connected cannot be managed.

 A living will, on the other hand, informs end-of-life choices if you are unable to make them yourself.
 It specifies what you want to do for your own body.
 A living will’s basic purpose is to give the health care professionals guidance and communicate the expectations for medical attention.
 More specifically, your wishes regarding other treatments and medical procedures can be detailed in a living will.